J. Cole Doesn't Care About Poor People. [BRACKETS]

 I'll write a check to the IRS, my pockets get slim Damn, do I even have a say 'bout where it's goin'?
 Some older nigga told me to start votin' I said "Democracy is too fuckin' slow" If I'm givin' y'all this hard-earned bread, I wanna know Better yet, let me decide, bitch, it's 2018 Let me pick the things I'm funding from an app on my screen - J Cole in Brackets, circa 2018

-In the verse posted above, we see a pretty simplistic albeit unrealistic solution to a fundamental issue that many people I know can relate to.
-We don't know what the hell the government is really doing with tax revenue but we have a hunch that whatever it is, it's not benefitting us in the ways we would want.
+In the verse posted above, we see a pretty straight-forward solution to a fundamental issue that many people I know can relate to.
+We don't know what the hell the government is really doing with our tax dollars- but we have a hunch that whatever it is, it's not benefitting us in the ways we would want.

-I didn't know the answer to any of these questions, so I enlisted the help of the internet and some people much smarter than me.
+I didn't know the answer to any of these questions, so I enlisted the help of the internet and a few people much smarter than me.

 During my internet research I came across this archived tax receipt calculator.
 It was a tool provided by the government to calculate exactly where your money was going.

 That webpage link is now dead and only available through the wayback machine.
 Tragic.
-While there are still some 3rd party people offering tools to calculate your tax receipt, it's not clear why they got rid of the
+While there are still some 3rd party people offering tools to calculate your tax receipt, it's not clear why the government got rid of the official

 What Would Paying Our Taxes From Our Phone Actually Look Like?